 I just finished reading ‘Outlander’, and now I’m sharing my favorite changes made to season one.
 Today, we’re exploring Episode 102: Castle Leoch and its corresponding chapters.
-Tensions are high.
-I’m not referring to the tension between Scotland and the British Empire, but rather the chemistry between Jamie and Claire.
+Tensions are high — and no, I’m not referring to the tension between Scotland and the British Empire, but rather the chemistry between Jamie and Claire.
 Let’s begin!

 This post could contain affiliate links, which means I would receive a small commission at no cost to you should you shop using the links.